greenstick/interactor/README.md

 		</body>
 	</html>

-To track a users interactions with an element, simply add the 'interaction' CSS class to the element!
+To track a users interactions with an element, simply add the 'interaction' CSS class to the element.

 Have a conversion point on your page?
 You can add that too, just add the 'conversion' CSS class to your conversion's HTML element.

 Want to track a user's interactions and/or conversions with different element classes already on your page?
 Create multiple instances and allow each to target a specific element to track.
 No update to your HTML neccessary!

+Example:

+	var elementsToTrack = [
+		{
+			element: "element1",
+			events : ["mouseup", "touchend"]
+		},
+		{
+			element: "element2",
+			events : ["mouseup"]
+		},
+		{
+			element: "element3",
+			events : ["mouseup"]
+		}
+	];

+	for (var i = 0; i < elementsToTrack.length; i++) {
+		var e = elementsToTrack[i];
+		new Interactor({
+			interactionElement 	: e.element,
+			interactionEvents 	: e.events
+		});
+	}

 ## Default Parameters
 	interactions 		= true,